-The command-line option -AassumeSideEffectFree makes the Checker Framework unsoundly assume that every called method is side-effect-free.
+The command-line options -AassumeSideEffectFree, -AassumeDeterministic, -AassumePure make the Checker Framework unsoundly assume that every called method is side-effect-free, is deterministic, or is both, respectively.
 This can make flow-sensitive type refinement much more effective, since method calls will not cause the analysis to discard information that it has learned.
 However, this option can mask real errors.
 It is most appropriate when you are starting out annotating a project, or if you are using the Checker Framework to find some bugs but not to give a guarantee that no more errors exist of the given type.